Cyber security risks for executives on the move

 - Cyber Security

 - Cyber Incident Response

-The ubiquity of the cloud, WiFi networks and cheaper roaming charges enable travellers to be connected throughout their journey – but also present opportunities for cyber threat actors to target new technologies, which are often built with limited or no security.
+The ubiquity of the cloud, WiFi networks and cheaper roaming charges make being connected possible throughout a journey – but also present opportunities for cyber threat actors to target new technologies, which are often built with limited or no security.
 The internet of things (IoT), artificial intelligence and voice recognition software have multiple benefits for users but, to provide personalised services, these technologies use intrusive collection methods to obtain large volumes of personal and sensitive data – making them attractive targets for cybercriminals and espionage groups.

 Hotels are a particularly attractive target for credit card fraud, because their WiFi networks are public and do not offer protection for communications.
 Cybercriminals can set up WiFi networks claiming to belong to hotels or trusted organisations to monitor online behaviour and obtain passwords, or can scan legitimate but vulnerable WiFi networks to steal sensitive information from devices connected to these networks.

 Multiple cyber espionage groups have also been known to high-value individuals through hotel WiFi networks.
 Hotel networks typically have weaker encryption than corporate networks, making communication on connected devices vulnerable to interception by cyber threat actors.

 Travellers also face a heightened risk of data breaches from their devices as governments increase security measures at sensitive border crossings.
 This can include confiscating devices for inspection, then installing malicious software such as spyware to gather information.
 There is a high probability that travellers, especially those in strategic roles, will be targeted in more covert forms, such as through social engineering and by intercepting electronic communications.